sotoblanco/blog/docs/SIMPLE_NOTES_GUIDE.md

 ## 🎯 Overview

 This is a simplified notes system that uses HTML files instead of complex JavaScript.
 Each note is a standalone HTML file that you can edit directly.
+The notes use the same light theme as the rest of your site for consistency.

 ## 📁 File Structure